At IBM we value your privacy and are committed to protecting and processing your personal information responsibly.

 In certain circumstances, personal information may be subject to disclosure to government agencies in accordance with judicial proceedings, court orders, or legal processes.
 We may also share personal information to protect the rights of IBM or others when IBM believes that such rights may be affected, for example to prevent fraud.

-Your information may be transferred to or accessed by IBM subsidiaries and third parties around the world.
+Your personal information may be transferred to or accessed by IBM subsidiaries and third parties globally.
 IBM complies with laws on the transfer of personal information between countries to keep your personal information protected, wherever it may be.

 We have implemented various safeguards including: